On Location

 What You Should Know:

 Working knowledge of digital workflow and manual mode on your digital SLR or mirrorless camera.
-Participants must be able to download, select, and transfer images to their own jump drive for class each day.
+Participants must be able to download, select, and transfer images for class each day.

 Portfolio Required: